Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

 \subsection{The probability space of simple multiloops}

 For a graph $\G_n$, let $\P^n$ be one of the measures on loops discussed above.
-We see the probability measures $\P^n$ as living on the same probability space $\Omega$ that we now describe.
+We can see the probability measures $\P^n$ for different $n$s as living on the same probability space~$\Omega$ that we now describe.

-A \emph{simple multiloop} in $\Sigma$ is a finite union of simple loops (ignoring parameterization) with disjoint images, that is, an injective map from the union of $k$ copies of the unit circle $\T$ to $\Sigma$, for some $k\ge1$ (and modulo reparameterizations).
+A \emph{multiloop} in $\Sigma$ is a finite union of simple loops (ignoring parameterization) with disjoint images, that is, an injective map from the union of $k$ copies of the unit circle $\T$ to $\Sigma$, for some $k\ge1$ (and modulo reparameterizations).
 The space of single simple loops is a metric space: the distance is defined by

 where the infimum is over all reparameterizations $\alpha$.
 In other words two loops are close if they can be parameterized so that their images are close for all parameter values $t$.
-One can extend this distance to the case of multiloops by taking the infimum over all permutations of loops, of the pairwise distances (and defining the distance between $\Omega_k$ and $\Omega_{k'}$ for $k\ne k'$ to be infinite).
+One can extend this distance to the case of multiloops by taking the infimum over all permutations of loops, of the max of the pairwise distances (and defining the distance between $\Omega_k$ and $\Omega_{k'}$ for $k\ne k'$ to be infinite).
 With this distance $\Omega$ is a topological metric space.
 It is a disjoint union $\Omega=\cup_{k=1}^\infty\Omega_k$ where $\Omega_k$ consists of multiloops with $k$ components.

-This space is not complete: it is easy to construct Cauchy sequences that shrink to a point or to non self-avoiding loops.
+This space is not complete: it is easy to construct Cauchy sequences that shrink to a point or to non-simple loops.
 However it is separable: take all finite multiloops lying on fine lattice approximations of the surface.
-This is a countable family of loops which is dense in $\Omega$.
+This is a countable family of loops which is dense in~$\Omega$.

 The set of cycles of a CRSF on $\G_n$ defines an element of $\Omega$.